With water temperatures, a constant 72 degrees, winter in Crystal River is the best time of year to swim with Manatees.

 At their facility, we watched a short video and briefing on Manatee conservation and appropriate interactions with them.
-River Ventures provided full 5mm wet suits and snorkel gear with convenient changing rooms at the center.
-Make sure to bring your own towels and sunblock.
+River Ventures provided full 5mm wetsuits and snorkel gear with convenient changing rooms at the center.

 The Manatees of Crystal River

-There is something shocking about how big Manatees are when you see them in person.
+Something is shocking about how big Manatees are when you see them in person.
 It sounds obvious, but when you are that close to them in the wild, it still is a surprise.

 Three Sisters Springs

 Unlike other springs in Florida, Three Sisters Springs is the only place in the United States open to the public while wintering manatees are present.
-Jacques Cousteau is an important part in history of Three Sisters Springs.
-He helped rehabilitate a manatee who had been trapped in a Miami sewer system at the springs.
+Jacques Cousteau is an important part of the history of Three Sisters Springs.
+He brought international attention to the Springs when he helped rehabilitate a manatee who had been trapped in a Miami sewer system.

 Protecting the Manatees

 I feel blessed we had the opportunity to experience these amazing mammals in their natural environment.
 There are efforts to prevent people from entering the water at Three Sisters Springs when manatees are present.
 While I respect their intentions, I am in favor of supervised experiences by licensed tour companies and with oversight by park rangers.
-This incentivizes the businesses to follow National Park guidelines, regulates the amount of people that can be in the water with the manatees, and educates the public on proper behavior while in the water.
-This is one of the many reasons why I recommend River Ventures if you want to experience swimming with manatees in a responsible manner that respects and protects their habitat.
+This incentivizes the businesses to follow National Park guidelines, regulates the number of people that can be in the water with the manatees, and educates the public on proper behavior while in the water.
+This is one of the many reasons why I recommend River Ventures.
+Experience swimming with manatees in a responsible manner that respects and protects their habitat.

 - Book online in advance to secure your spot.